segabl/pd2-sh-complements/README.md

   - Removed aim assist
   - Rebalanced ammo pickup
   - Made alert ranges consistent
+  - Fixed ADS and crouching spread values

 *There is a form of aim assist that makes you more likely to hit a target the longer you shoot at it while missing.*
 *Removing this aim assist will make it harder to hit enemies at distance with low accuracy weapons.*
 *Ammo pickup has been rebalanced based on damage instead of total ammo.*
+*Fixed incorrect ADS spread values which lead to crouching having better accuracy than ADS.*

 - LMGs
   - Added 15% reduced movement speed penalty